wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/preproc.md

         tomoman(pwd,'tomoman_dosefilter.param');

 4. If you would like to see the results of dose filtering, you can open the unfiltered and filtered stacks in 3dmod.
+You can run the below command in the standalone, or omit the `!` and run it in a separate terminal.

         !3dmod TS_01/TS_01.st TS_01/TS_01_dose-filt.st